lsgs/redcap-extended-reports/README.md

 * Column per instance (default): the maximum number of instances will be determined and data from each instance will be returned in its own set of columns.
 * First instance: one column per field containing only the value from the lowest numbered instance from each record.
 * Last instance: one column per field containing only the value from the highest numbered instance from each record.
 * Lowest value: one column per field containing only the lowest value across all instances from each record.
+(Non-functional for checkbox fields.)
 * Highest value: one column per field containing only the highest value across all instances from each record.
+(Non-functional for checkbox fields.)
 * Concatenate (space/comma/pipe): one column per field containing all values from each record concatenated into a single string value using the selected character.

 With the "Column per instance" option, field names will incorporate event and instance number information in a dot- or space-separated form as follows: